-- (6) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?
-Existing noise within the project vicinity is generated by vehicle traffic and residential activities, which would not affect the project sites. - (7) What types and levels of noise would be created by or associated with the project on a short- term or a long-term basis (for example: traffic, construction, operation, other)?
-Indicate what hours noise would come from the site.

-Short-term typical construction noise will be generated at each site.
-This noise will primarily occur during daylight hours (7 a.m. to 7 p.m.) and is expected to occur Monday through Friday.
-The completed project will generate noise typically associated with residential uses.
-The completed project would generate no additional noise from equipment used for operation or maintenance.

-(8) Proposed measure to reduce or control noise impacts, if any:
+- (6) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)? - While noise would again be analyzed at project level SEPA review, it was included during this non-project study to better understand any cost implications.
+For the non-project study purposes, the following was assumed; Existing noise within the project vicinity is generated by vehicle traffic and residential activities, which would not affect the project sites. - (7) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
+Indicate what hours noise would come from the site. - While noise levels would again be analyzed at project level SEPA review, it was included during this non-project study to better understand costs.
+For the non-project study purposes, the following was assumed; Short-term typical construction noise would be generated at each site.
+This noise would primarily occur during daylight hours (7 a.m. to 7 p.m.) and is expected to occur Monday through Friday.
+The completed project would generate noise typically associated with residential uses.
+The completed project would generate no additional noise from equipment used for operation or maintenance. - (8) Proposed measure to reduce or control noise impacts, if any: